 - Tape (optional)

-- Have your adult make a hole right in the center of the cup’s bottom with your nail/thumbtack.
+2. Have your adult make a hole right in the center of the cup’s bottom with your nail/thumbtack.
 Make sure the hole is big enough for your yarn/string to go through.

-- Tie one end of your yarn/string to your paperclip (maybe tape it for extra support).
+3. Tie one end of your yarn/string to your paperclip (maybe tape it for extra support).

-- Put your yarn/string through the bottom of the cup and pull it through so that the paperclip is on the outside of the cup and the string is running through the inside and out the top.
+4. Put your yarn/string through the bottom of the cup and pull it through so that the paperclip is on the outside of the cup and the string is running through the inside and out the top.

-- Commence parental annoyance: hold the cup in one hand and your damp paper towel in the other.
+7. Now for the turkey squawk!
+Hold the cup in one hand and your damp paper towel in the other.
 Fold the paper towel so you can pinch it on both sides of the string.
 Now jerk the string down.
 Just a short, hard pull.
 Hear that?
 That wonderful, joyful turkey call?
 Keep pulling down on the string to keep hearing it!